ceccopierangiolieugenio/EuAudio.js/README.md

 ## Intro
 This is a helper tool I am developing to increase my knowledge on audio processing.

-It is developed after the main idea to encode an sudio sample in [ShaderToy](https://www.shadertoy.com)
+It is developed after the main idea to encode an audio sample in [ShaderToy](https://www.shadertoy.com)

 ## Reference
 Shadertoy Experiment: (https://www.shadertoy.com/view/4tt3R2)